Aminelaakroute/KATAN-ENCRYPTION/readme.md

 2. Enter the 80-bit key in hexadecimal format (e.g., 0xFFFFFFFFFFFFFFFFFFFF).
 3. Select the KATAN variant you want to use (32, 48, or 64-bit block size).
 4. Click "Encrypt file" or "Decrypt file" as needed
-5. The result will be displayed in the output field
+5. The result will be displayed in the output field (it takes several time depends on the file size)

 if you want to use a file decryption keep the same key and the same variant to find the clear text